mogarg/simpledb-ios/README.md

-# simpledb-ios
+# GPA Calculator

-SimpleDB implementation on iOS with AWS Mobile SDKv2
+A simple GPA calculator to explore AWS Mobile SDKv2 for iOS.

 The iOS application works as a GPA calculator.